Greenbank Pottery

 If you see something you fancy online that isn’t listed on my shop, do email me (greenbankpottery AT gmail.com) or message me on instagram or facebook.
 I can deliver locally by bike or I can post UK wide.
 I can also make to order within my style of items, although I’ll be honest, I’m not quick at commissions.

-Some background on my ceramics
+Background on my ceramics

 My first forays into clay were on childhood residential courses at Eden Pottery in Cumbria.
-I made very wonky marbled bowls which spent many years lost in my parents garden .
+I made very wonky marbled bowls which spent many years lost in my parents garden.
 I went on to do ceramics as part of art GCSE but then my formal education got science focused.

 As an adult, I learnt to throw whilst dressed as a Tudor at the amazing Kentwell Hall historical re-enactments.
 The conditions were sometimes adverse.
 The kick wheel was wonky, the clay in short supply, the shed was falling down.
 We learnt as we went, in front of a crowd of amazed visitors.
-We made (and still make) terracotta pots and fire them onsite in a wood firing kiln.
-They are glazed in honey glazes, along with our blood, sweat and gin.
+We made (and still make) terracotta pots and fire them on site in a wood firing kiln.
+They are glazed in honey glazes, along with blood, sweat and gin.
 There are few places I’d rather be than tired and aching and staring into the flames of that kiln.

 In the real world, I have taken many different classes with lots of different teachers!
 Bernie Vinton was very encouraging of experimentation which I really enjoyed.
 The best kitted out teaching studio I have used has been at Bristol Folk House where I’ve been taught by Margaret Crump, Bill Moore and Sam Hallett, all of whom were excellent teachers.